A Rugrats Passover: Ratings and accolades

 "A Rugrats Passover" was initially broadcast on Nickelodeon in the United States on April 13, 1995.
 Repeats of the episode began that Saturday at 7:30 p.m.
 The episode received a Nielsen Rating of 3.1, with a 4.8% share of American audiences, making it the sixth most-watched cable telecast that week.
 According to Catherine Mullally, then-Vice President and Executive Producer of Nickelodeon Video and Audio Works, the episode was the highest Nielsen-rated telecast in the network's history.
 However, in 1998, it was supplanted by another Rugrats special, the Thanksgiving episode "The Turkey Who Came to Dinner", which attracted 3.7 million viewers (9.4/28).

 The episode was nominated for a Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour), losing to The Simpsons episode "Lisa's Wedding".
 At the 23rd Annual Annie Awards, it was nominated for Best Individual Achievement for Writing in the Field of Animation, losing to "The Tick vs. Arthur’s Bank Account" from Fox Kids' animated series The Tick.
 In 1995, it was Rugrats' submission for a CableACE award, receiving a nomination but not winning.

 Home video and merchandise

 The episode was released in several formats, including DVD and VHS.
-It appears on the video release A Rugrats Passover alongside features "Toys in the Attic", and Rugrats Passover: Let My Babies Go.
+It appears on the video release A Rugrats Passover alongside the episode "Toys in the Attic".
 The cassette was reissued, alongside newer Rugrats videos Grandpa's Favorite Stories and Return of Reptar, in early 1997.
 In 1998, publisher Simon Spotlight released a novelization of the episode, entitled Let My Babies Go!
 A Passover Story, written by Sarah Wilson and illustrated by Barry Goldberg.
 A LaserDisc release was planned, titled "A Rugrats Chanukah/A Rugrats Passover", but was cancelled.
 One copy of the disc is known to exist.